-Primary Supervisor: Dr Alistair Easton Second Supervisor: Dr Kerry Fisher Eligibility: All tracks are eligible to apply for this project
+Primary Supervisor: Dr Alistair Easton Second Supervisor: Dr Kerry Fisher

 Neuroblastoma (NB) is a peripheral neuroectodermal malignancy that accounts for 15% of paediatric cancer related mortality and is the most common fatal extra-cranial malignancy in children.
 Current treatment for high-risk cases is multimodal, involving surgery, chemoradiotherapy and bone marrow ablation.
 This is a gruelling treatment regime with significant toxicity and high risk of relapse.